Setup - LK Help

 For devices connected via USB cable to be detected you must ensure the following:

-- iOS - ensure that you have iTunes installed and updated.
+- iOS - iTunes is installed on your computer and is upto date

-- Android - ensure that USB debugging is enabled
+- Android - USB debugging is enabled on your mobile device

 - Accept any device notifications asking you to allow/trust the connection

 Connect using WiFi

 Connect the mobile device and computer to the same wireless network.
 LK app must be open for UBRIDGE to list the mobile device as a connected device.
 Devices connected via WiFi are listed by their local IP address.

 Establishing a connection with LK

 You can view available connections from LK’s in-app menu under the Connection section:

 When only one connection is available, LK will automatically connect to it.
 If more than one connection is available, you can tap each connection name to switch to that connection.
 If the connection is successfully established, the text will be green.
 Matrix module will display the message "Waiting for Ableton Live".
 After opening Ableton Live with LK control surface setup, the full connection will be established and the round trip latency will appear in the connection entry:

 If you want to mark a connection as favorite, tap on the star.
 Next time LK finds that connection it will automatically connect to it.
 If you are having trouble connecting LK, UBRIDGE and Ableton Live, please take a look at our troubleshooting section before contacting us for support.